rillian/2019-gsoc/2019-gsoc-cdli.md

 code in collaboration with others and in public.
 I've worked as a paid developer on the Firefox web browser, primarily on audio and video playback support.
-I'm able to work independently and I have good collaboration and project management a skills.
+I'm able to work independently and I have good collaboration and project management skills.

 While at Mozilla, I spearheaded a project to ship the first code written in the new Rust programming language within Firefox, leading the way